Documentation

 - calor - Compile Calor to C#

-- calor analyze - Score C# files for migration potential
+- calor assess - Score C# files for migration potential

 Benchmarking